If Trustees do not follow the rules for running an SMSF (i.e. a breach occurs) the ATO has a range of penalties that can be applied.

 The ATO can also prosecute the trustees with heavy fines or jail sentences.

 Penalties apply if an SMSF does not lodge an annual return.
-The ATO has started to issue non-compliance notices to SMSFs trustees that fail to lodge their annual return and refuse to comply with requests to lodge.
+The ATO issues non-compliance notices to SMSFs trustees that fail to lodge their annual return and refuse to comply with requests to lodge.